 It’s probably not every ten-year old boy who wants to be Judas Iscariot when he grows up – but we’re thankful that Tim Minchin did.
-‘Jesus Christ Superstar’ is streaming free this Easter as part of Andrew Lloyd Webber’s ‘The Shows Must Go On’ series, and Minchin’s Judas is the star of the show.
+For the second year running, ‘Jesus Christ Superstar’ is streaming free this Easter as part of Andrew Lloyd Webber’s ‘The Shows Must Go On’ series – and Minchin’s Judas is the star of the show.

 Ahead of the production streaming on YouTube, we spoke to the Australian actor, singer and composer about his time playing Christianity’s biggest traitor (or biggest scapegoat, depending on your views) in the 2012 UK production.